 Missouri law recognizes that every contract includes an implied duty of good faith and fair dealing.
 In federal and state courts, the balance is described as follows: That duty prevents one party to the contract to exercise a judgment conferred by the express terms of agreement in such a manner as to evade the spirit of the transaction or so as to deny the other party the expected benefit of the contract.
 Examples of conduct which would tip Lady Justice’s scales toward an adverse result in a contract dispute would be (1) willfully rendering imperfect performance; (2) abusing power in the specification of terms; or (3) wrongfully interfering with or failing to cooperate with the other party’s performance.
 From the boardroom to the courtroom, the scales of justice guide our legal counsel, advice and services to you.

-At Weiss Attorneys at Law P.C., our attorneys provide assistance for all aspects of overtime pay classifications for employees under the Fair Labor Standards Act and other employment laws and regulations in today's workplace.
-If we can be of assistance, please contact Weiss Attorneys at Law, P.C. at 314-588-9500, by email at firstname.lastname@example.org or online.
+At Weiss Attorneys at Law, P.C., our attorneys are certified to be free of gravitaphobia and instead are always poised to tackle important and complex legal challenges.
+If we can be of assistance, please contact us at 314-588-9500, by email at firstname.lastname@example.org or online.
 BIG FIRM EXPERIENCE.
 Small Firm Accountability.